Ghaida Rinawie Zoabi: Political career

 Prior to the 2021 elections she was placed fourth on the Meretz list.
 During the election campaign she was criticised after stating that, out of respect for the Arab sector of Israel, she would abstain from voting on any legislation banning conversion therapy, later saying she would support legislation that supported LGBTQ rights.
 She was elected to the Knesset as the Meretz party won six seats.

 In February 2022 Zoabi was appointed consul-general to Shanghai, becoming the first Israeli-Arab woman to serve as a senior diplomat.
 The appointment was delayed.
 On 19 May she resigned from the coalition, lowering its number to a minority of 59, but rejoined the coalition three days later.

 Zoabi was accused of playing a central part in the fall of the Bennett–Lapid government her party was part of, due to her voting repeatedly against the Meretz party line.
-Among the coalition bills she voted against were those concerning the draft exemption law and the approval of West Bank regulations.
+Among the coalition bills she voted against were those concerning Haredi conscription and the approval of West Bank regulations.
 According to the Walla! news website, Zoabi was pressured in doing so by the ultra-orthodox Shas party, at the time in the opposition.

 Controversy

 In October 2023 there were media reports about Zoabi working as a consultant for an organisation providing services to West Bank settlements under the umbrella of the Shas-controlled Interior Ministry.
-In the context of Zoabi's voting pattern under the previous government, in whose downfall she played a key role, Meretz Secretary General Tomer Reznik wrote to the attorney general calling for a criminal investigation against Zoabi due to "concern that the position given to former MK Zoabi allegedly constitutes bribery as defined by law".
+Meretz Secretary General Tomer Reznik wrote to the attorney general calling for a criminal investigation against Zoabi due to "concern that the position given to former MK Zoabi allegedly constitutes bribery as defined by law", while activist Yaya Fink stated he had filed a complaint to the police.
+However, no action was taken against her.
+Zoabi subsequently moved to Dubai in the United Arab Emirates.

-Private life

-As of 2022, she resides in Nof HaGalil.